-In order to provide a more precise interpretation of the sense in which the machine algorithm performs better than the human decision maker when $\theta_H$ lies below the machine ROC curve, recall that $\theta_{H}$ is a population parameter that measures the average performance of the human decision maker after the decision maker sees an infinite number of cases.
-Therefore, {\it on average}, given $\alpha_{H}$ or $\beta_{H}$, the machine algorithm can outperform the human decision maker by increasing the population TPR or reducing the population FPR, respectively.
+Recall that $\theta_{H}$ is a population parameter that measures the expected performance of the human decision maker.
+When $\theta_H$ lies below the machine ROC curve, {\it on average}, the machine algorithm can outperform the human decision maker by increasing the population TPR or reducing the population FPR.
 However, unless the algorithm can make predictions with perfect accuracy, for each specific patient case, the human decision maker can either underperform or outperform the algorithm.
-From this point on, we will agree that our goal is to infer whether $\theta_{H}$ is above or below the machine ROC curve or whether the machine algorithm outperforms the individual human decision maker {\it on average}.

-In light of the previous interpretation, our framework is likely to be applicable when people make many repeated decisions to allow for a sufficiently precise estimate of their error rates, but is less applicable in situations when people only ever make a few decisions of a type.
-Such settings may arise even when decisions are frequent if some action rarely is or should be taken.
+Our framework is likely to be applicable when people make many repeated decisions to allow for a sufficiently precise estimate of their error rates.
+It is less applicable in situations when people only ever make a few decisions of a type, a setting that may arise even when decisions are frequent if some action rarely is or should be taken.
 The lack of information renders the task of distinguishing humans from algorithms difficult, even if humans might be detectably worse in aggregate\footnote{We are grateful to the associate editor for pointing out this important clarification.}.
-Our application features a comprehensive set of labels, a large data set, reliable and measurable outcomes, and a stable prediction environment that is consistent with the scenarios in the important papers by \cite{currie3} and \cite{kahneman2009conditions}.
+Our application features a comprehensive set of covariates, a large dataset, reliable and measurable outcomes, and a stable prediction environment that are consistent with the scenarios in the important papers by \cite{kahneman2009conditions} and \cite{currie3}.